about this course // syllabus

 Course Policies

+How will we communicate with you?
 Our class will communicate through our Canvas site.
 Announcements and emails are archived there, automatically forwarded to your UO email, and can even reach you by text.
 Check and adjust your settings under Account > Notifications.
+We also get in touch with individual students when needed through email.
+Feedback on assignments will occur in Canvas.

-I enjoy talking with students about our course material!
+We enjoy talking with students about the course material!
 Are you confused or excited about something?
 Wondering how what we’re learning relates to current events, career choices, or other classes you can take UO?
 Please be in touch!
-Please also be in touch to tell me how you are doing in the course.
-If you are having trouble with some aspect of it, I would like to strategize with you.
-I believe every student can succeed in this course, and I care about your success.
+Please also be in touch to tell us how you are doing in the course.
+If you are having trouble with some aspect of it, we would like to strategize with you.
+We believe every student can succeed in this course, and we care about your success.

 Classroom Community Expectations